Bike Tour of Bhutan - 15 Days

 Day 2: Hike to Tiger's Nest Monastery

-Day 3: Drive to Chele La and Bike to Ha
+Day 3: Cross Chele La Pass

-Day 4: Bike Ride in Ha Valley
+Day 4: Cycle Through the Ha Valley

-Day 5: Cycle to Dobji Dzong
+Day 5: Bike to Dobji Dzong

 Chat with a local specialist who can help organize your trip.

-Day 6: Bike to Thimphu
+Day 6: Continue to Thimphu

-Day 7: Bike to Punakha
+Day 7: Ride to Punakha

 This morning you'll set out from the city center straight into pristine forests.
-Take your time on the climb up to the Dochu La Pass; the incline is gentle, but the altitude gain makes it challenging.
-Once you reach the top of the pass at 10,000 feet (3,050m), enjoy panoramic views of Bhutan's tallest mountains to the north.
+Take your time on the climb up to the Dochu La Pass; the incline is gentle, but the altitude change makes it challenging.
+Once you reach the top of the pass at 10,000 feet (3,050 m), enjoy panoramic views of Bhutan's tallest mountains to the north.
 Then start on your descent to Punakha, the former capital of Bhutan.
 Take in the gorgeous scenery along the way and bask in the warmer temperatures of this region.
-The total cycling distance today is 38.5 miles (62km) along quiet, well-paved roads.
-Stay the night in a hotel in Punakha, or camp out by the river.
+Today's total cycling distance is 38.5 miles (62 km) along quiet, well-paved roads.

-Day 8: Cycle around the Punakha Valley
+Day 8: Cycle Around the Punakha Valley

 Day 9: Bike to Chuzomza

-Day 10: Bike to Phobjikha Valley
+Day 10: Ride to the Phobjikha Valley

-Day 11: Cycle around Phobjikha Valley
+Day 11: Explore the Phobjikha Valley

-Day 12: Bike to Khotokha
+Day 12: Cycle to Khotokha Valley

 Day 13: Bike to Wangdue Phodrang